Off-site educational visits and outdoor learning make a valuable contribution to children and young people’s education and development.

 Barnsley Museums school visits

 Barnsley Museums offer a wide range of workshops for primary, SEN school groups and home schooling groups.
 Self-led visits are also available for all age groups, including for secondary schools.
 There are five museums across Barnsley that offer a variety of exciting visits to support learning across the curriculum.
-You can take a look at Barnsley Museums school visits for more information or email us.
+You can take a look at Barnsley Museums school visits for more information.